-4.4 All students receive library/information services that support their learning from adequate, certified/licensed personnel.
+4.3 All students receive health services that ensure their physical and emotional well-being from adequate, certified/licensed personnel.
+Not Yet Evident Initiating Developing Implementing Transforming 4.4 All students receive library/information services that support their learning from adequate, certified/licensed personnel.
 Not Yet Evident Initiating Developing Implementing Transforming 4.5 English language learners and students with special needs and 504 plans receive appropriate programs and services that support their learning from adequate, certified/licensed personnel.
 Not Yet Evident Initiating Developing Implementing Transforming

 Standard 5: Learning Resources 5.1 The community and district provide school buildings and facilities that support the delivery of high-quality curriculum, programs, and services.
-Not Yet Evident Initiating Developing Implementing Transforming 5.2 The community and district's governing body provide time to enable research-based instruction, professional growth, and the Not Yet Evident Initiating Developing Implementing Transforming
+Not Yet Evident Initiating Developing Implementing Transforming